 I think about people working to save seeds from traditional crops so that they can preserve the biodiversity and help people find the right seeds to plant for their needs.
 Or people working on developing new strains of perennial wheat whose long roots would be better able to deal with drought.
 I think about gardeners growing extra rows of vegetables to donate to food banks and of volunteers that help haul surplus food from restaurants and grocery stores to food banks.

 I think about the people in my city who are working to make roads safer for bike riders and of people who are restoring life to lakes and rivers.
 I think about Jane Goodall and her Roots and Shoots organization that encourages young people to take actions to help care for animals and the environment.
 Or about the people who are working at developing alternative building methods or more environmentally friendly cement.
-Or all the people trying to bring about the political pressure to get our governments to do something about climate change (like iMatter or Citizens Climate Lobby, to name just a few.)
+Or all the people trying to bring about the political pressure to get our governments to do something about climate change (like Citizens Climate Lobby, to name just a few.)
 Or the Green Party.

 Or all the teachers and educators out there trying to reach out to children and make a difference in the lives of so many individuals.
 Or the people who developed the Howard Zinn Project to help teach history.
 Or the people at All Together Now trying to change the way people look at taxes and public services.